lucaong/lucaongaro.eu/source/blog/2017-11-13-on-software-engineering-and-trade-offs.html.markdown

 Despite these strong beliefs, evidence shows that both approaches can be extremely successful, ruling out a single objective winner of the diatribe.
 If dynamic typing cannot scale, how can we explain the existence of numerous large projects written in JavaScript, Python, Ruby, etc.?
-Let alone entire operative systems commonly being written in C, which, while not dynamically typed, can hardly be considered a strongly typed language.
-Equally, if static typing only hinders productivity and expressiveness, how do we account for the vast numbers of successful projects employing strong type systems?
-The same can be said about evidence for demerits: no matter how opinionated we might be, we can at least agree that terrible code can be written in any practical language.
+Let alone the immense success of C as a system programming language, which, while definitely not dynamically typed, can hardly be considered a strong type system.
+Equally, if it was true that static typing only hinders productivity and expressiveness, how could we account for the vast number of widely adopted strongly type languages, and their evident success on the field?
+The situation is not different if we turn our attention to demerits: no matter how opinionated we might be on one side or the other, we can at least agree that terrible code can be written in any practical language, no matter the type system.

 Therefore, instead of adopting an absolute view point, let's try to focus on the trade-offs of these two approaches.
 One way to look at it, is that static